indjev99/Microbit-Game-Suite/README.md

 # Microbit-Game-Suite
 Game suite for the BBC Micro:bit.

-Games currently included are:
+Games included:
 * Snake

-Games currently in development are:
+Games in development:
+* Dodge

+Planned games:
 * Pong
+* Maze
-* Dodge
+* Space Invaders

 Controls in all menus:
 * A - select/confirm